gorredinesh21/MARS_LANDMARK_DETECTION/README.md

 The architecture is also available in the model.ipynb file.
 After creating the model, load the weights from the my_model.weights.h5 file.
 Use the model to predict the landmark in an input image by calling the prediction function with the image path.

+## Dataset

+The dataset consists of:

+- 8,200 training images
+- 2,000 testing images

+The images depict various landmarks on Mars, categorized into eight classes.

+## Model Architecture

+The deep learning model architecture used for this project comprises:

+- **Convolutional Base**: VGG16 with pre-trained weights from ImageNet.
+- **Flatten Layer**: To convert the 2D matrix into a 1D vector.
+- **Dense Layers**:
+  - 256 units with ReLU activation
+  - 128 units with ReLU activation
+  - 8 output units with softmax activation for classification.

+## Results

+After training the model, it achieved an accuracy of 88% on the training dataset.

+## Sample Images

+The project includes a directory named `test`, which contains sample images that users can use to test the model's performance.
+Users can input these images into the model to obtain predictions of the corresponding landmarks.

+## Contributing

+Contributions to this project are welcome.
+You can contribute by:

+- Adding more training data
+- Experimenting with different model architectures
+- Enhancing the existing codebase

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments

+Special thanks to contributors who participated in this project.

+For any questions or concerns, please contact your-email@example.com.